jernejmarcic/RustyPlayer/README.md

 Rustyplayer is a basic, somewhat functioning music listener written in Rust.
 It is my first serious Rust project and my most usefull coding project in general.

+## Known issues:
+if you have any more issue please report them
+ - Song metadata not updating

 ## Installation

 ### Debian-based Distributions (Ubuntu, Debian, etc.)